sdc-china/IDA-doc/index.md

 ### Testing Team

-Tester can automate their test scenarios and boost their productivity easily.
-They can generate the test project and case template from BPM server, then edit and record their test scenarios without coding.
-They can use 60+ built-in automation test commands to support BPM application test.
+Testers can automate their test scenarios and boost their productivity by generating the test project and case template from a BPM server, then edit and record their test scenarios without coding.
+They can use 60+ built-in automation test commands to support BPM application testing.

-Tester can create a monitor to monitor BPM service metric with alerts.
-It can send alert message through email for the issue service.
+Testers can create a monitor to monitor BPM service metrics with alerts.
+The alerts can be configured to be sent using email.

-Keter offers detailed reports including screenshots, execution process flow and coverage to improve communications between testers and developers on every test case.
+Keter offers detailed reports including screenshots, execution process flow and coverage to improve communications between testers and developers on each test case.

 1. As a tester, I want to easily create functional test cases, so that the regressive test can be automatically performed against each new version of the BPM project.
 2. As a tester, I want to have comprehensive testing reports, so that we could know the testing coverage of my BPM test project and troubleshooting if any test failed.